acm-uiuc/til/_til/git/what-is-the-current-branch.md

+---
-# What Is The Current Branch?
+title: What Is The Current Branch?
+category: git
+---

 This question can be answered with one of git's plumbing commands, `rev-parse`.